Mantaro/MantaroBot/src/main/resources/assets/languages/README.md

 - Get into contact with Kodehawa#3457 on Discord to get started

   + Tell him which language you want to contribute to
-  + Afterwards he'll set you up on the server, so that you've access to #contributers
+  + Afterwards he'll set you up on the server, so that you've access to #contributors
   + He'll also add you to your language on crowdin
     + Or set the language up, in case it isn't present yet